Update (01/03/23): Applications for non-fee-paying placements will close on 10 March. Fee-paying

 Within one week after your arrival in Oldenburg you will have to:

-a) register your residence with the local authorities: Bürgeramt, Pferdemarkt 14,
+a) register your residence address with the local authorities: Bürgeramt, Pferdemarkt 14,

 b) apply for a residence permit at the Ausländerbüro (Foreign Residents' Office), Pferdemarkt 14.
 The permit enables you to travel in the Schengen area, including all four European partner universities and is valid for two years (conditions apply).
 This permit entitles you to also apply for a residence permit in Norway.